English

 There are several types of Client-Specific AUM that advisors may manage:

-• Family Office AUM: Specialized management for high-net-worth families, emphasizing comprehensive financial planning and wealth preservation strategies.
+• Family Office AUM: Specialized management for high-net-worth families, emphasizing comprehensive financial planning, investment management and wealth preservation strategies.
+Family offices are increasingly incorporating alternative investments and impact investing into their portfolios.

 Recent trends in Client-Specific AUM are reshaping how financial advisors approach asset management: